RFK Jr. Urges McDonald's To Cook Fries In Beef Fat, Says 'Make Frying Oil Tallow Again'

-Robert F. Kennedy Jr. followed up former President Donald Trump's campaign stunt at a McDonald's restaurant by calling on the fast food giant to return to a decade-old method of cooking its french fries with beef fat.
+Robert F. Kennedy Jr. followed up former President Donald Trump's campaign stunt at a McDonald's restaurant by calling on the fast food giant to return to a decades-old method of cooking its french fries with beef fat.

-The outspoken Trump supporter claimed on social media that the decision by McDonald's and other chain restaurants to remove beef tallow from their frying oils nearly 35 years ago
+The outspoken Trump supporter claimed on social media that the decision by McDonald's and other chain restaurants to remove beef tallow from their frying oils nearly 35 years ago increased obesity.

 "Americans should have every right to eat out at a restaurant without being unknowingly poisoned by heavily subsidized seed oils.
 It's time to Make Frying Oil Tallow Again," he wrote on X Monday night.